Arthur A. Collins: Computer systems

-Arthur Collins was intensely involved in these efforts, bringing in outside telecommunication experts, and setting up classes for the study of computer architecture and software design.
+Collins was intensely involved in these efforts, bringing in outside telecommunication experts, and setting up classes for the study of computer architecture and software design.
 The result was the "C-System", a distributed, ring network linking processors and peripheral equipment and functions, including manufacturing devices, inventory control, purchasing, and other administrative activities.
 Contemporary systems used IBM 360 or similar computers in highly centralized centers, serving only a few functions, and not linked to other similar centers.
 The C-System was designed to be flexible, able to expand to meet diverse needs, and accessible by a variety of users, not just computer specialists.

 The C-System was extraordinarily innovative but as a consequence, its scope and costs could not be predicted.
 Eventually, it disrupted other programs and led to serious cost overruns, beyond funding sources.
 One of the main difficulties was the large size, relatively low density, and very high cost of computer memory, as demanded by the C-System.

-Arthur Collins' vision of the potential for the C-System exceeded that of most of his staff, and certainly that of bankers or other funding sources.
+Collins's vision of the potential for the C-System exceeded that of most of his staff, and certainly that of bankers or other funding sources.
 In spite of the negative effect on the company's finances, he insisted on continuing the development of the C-System, certain that it would be an eventual success.
 Unfortunately, the overall economy was in recession in the late 1960s, especially for highly specialized commercial and defense electronics.
 (For example, employment at Boeing dropped from 100,000 in 1968 to 32,500 in 1971.
 Lights out, Seattle; Seattle Times, November 3, 1996).
 A difficult decision was made to form an alliance with North American Rockwell.
 Unable to meet short-term financial goals, Arthur Collins was forced to leave the company in 1971.